haumacher/smarthome/docs/sources/development/unittesting.md

 Tests can be executed from Eclipse by right-clicking the test file and clicking on `Run As => JUnit Test`.
 From maven one can execute the test with `mvn test` command in the folder of the test fragment bundle.

-Groovy
+## Groovy
----

 Using the JVM language Groovy tests are very easy and efficient to write.
 Groovy supports mocking without any frameworks.
 Language features like closures, type-inference and native syntax for maps and lists allow to implement short and easy to understand tests.
 Thus Eclipse SmartHome comes with a out-of-the-boc-support for Groovy-testing in Eclipse and maven.
 Each test file which is placed under `src/test/groovy` will be automatically compiled and executed in Eclipse and maven.
 Moreover the Eclipse SmartHome Yoxos profile contains the Groovy-Eclipse-Plugin.

 Even the following examples are presented in Groovy, unit and OSGi tests can also be implemented in Java.
-If the default mocking capabilities of Groovy do not fulfil the requirements, Groovy can also be combined with Java mocking frameworks like [https://code.google.com/p/mockito/ mockito].
+If the default mocking capabilities of Groovy do not fulfil the requirements, Groovy can also be combined with Java mocking frameworks like [mockito](https://code.google.com/p/mockito/).

-== OSGi-Tests ==
+## OSGi-Tests

 Some components of Eclipse SmartHome are heavily bound to the OSGi runtime, because they use OSGi core services like the EventAdmin or the ConfigurationAdmin.
 That makes it hard to test those components outside of the OSGi container.
 Equinox provides a possibility to execute a JUnit tests inside the OSGi environment, where the test has access to OSGi services.